There are times when you tend to be forgetful and leave bottles of vegetable oil in the kitchen drawer for so long until their expiry date.

 How long can you keep vegetable oil?

-You can keep a properly stored and unopened bottle of vegetable oil for up to 1 year.
-But make sure not to use oil after the best-before date or expiration date.
+You can keep a properly stored and unopened bottle of vegetable oil for up to 1 year, but make sure not to use oil after the best-before or expiration date.

 Conclusion

-- Rancidification is a chemical process where fat molecules break down thereby losing their nutritional and antioxidant value.
+• Rancidification is a chemical process where fat molecules break down, losing their nutritional and antioxidant value.

-- To avoid rancidification: keep oils in a cool environment, and keep them away from excessive heat and light.
+• To avoid rancidification, keep oils in a cool environment and away from excessive heat and light.

-- Too much consumption of oils that are beyond their expiry date allows the formation of free radicals which is harmful to the body.
+• Too much consumption of oils beyond their expiry date allows the formation of free radicals, which is harmful to the body.